 There are several tasks available for a working copy that immediately perform a rule check.
-For more information, see Checking a rule on page 53.
+For more information, see Checking compliance rules on page 55.

 Copy rule

 Rules can be copied to reuse complex rule conditions, for example.
 Working copies as well as active rules can be used as copy templates.